Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Experiments

-\paragraph{Implementation details.} For discourse analysis, we construct our sentence-level RST training data based on RST-DT \citep{carlson-etal-2001-building}.
-We then train our discourse parser following \citet{yu-etal-2022-rst}, adopting XLNet-base-cased as the pre-trained language model backbone.
+\paragraph{Implementation details.} We train our language-universal discourse parser on RST-DT \citep{carlson-etal-2001-building} following \citet{yu-etal-2022-rst} with gte-multilingual-base\footnote{huggingface.co/Alibaba-NLP/gte-multilingual-base} backbone \cite{zhang2024mgte}, augmented with GPT-4o-translated Chinese data.
 All summarization tasks, including both our approach (as defined in Equation~\ref{eq:LLM_enhance}) and RAPTOR baseline, utilize Llama3.1-8B-Instruct for consistency.
-We set the temperature parameter $\tau$ in Equation~\ref{eq:LLM_enhance} to 0 for QASPER and 100 for QuALITY in our LLM enhancement process.
-For sentence encoder (Section~\S\ref{eq:embedding}), we experiment with both Sentence-BERT\footnote{multi-qa-mpnet-base-cos-v1, https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-cos-v1} and the latest embedding model of OpenAI\footnote{OpenAI text-embedding-3-large} to evaluate the effectiveness of our method across different representation spaces.
-The Top-K parameter in leaf selection is set to 5 based on preliminary experiments (detailed in Appendix~\ref{app:ablation_topk}).
-For generation models, we employ UnifiedQA-3B, GPT-4.1-mini and Deepseek-v3 to demonstrate the robustness of our retrieval improvements across different generation capabilities.
-More details are provided in Appendix~\ref{app:exp_details}.
+We set threshold $\tau=0$ for QASPER and $\tau=50$ for QuALITY/NarrativeQA (Appendix~\ref{app:tau}).
+For sentence encoder (Section~\S\ref{eq:embedding}), we test Sentence-BERT\footnote{multi-qa-mpnet-base-cos-v1} and OpenAI text-embedding-3-large\footnote{https://platform.openai.com/docs/guides/embeddings}.
+Top-K is set to 5 (Appendix~\ref{app:ablation_topk}).
+Generation models include UnifiedQA-3B, GPT-4.1-mini, and Deepseek-v3.
+Details in Appendix~\ref{app:exp_details}.